Kamal Hossain

 Kamal Hossain (born 20 April 1937), better known as Dr. Kamal, is a founding leader, lawyer and politician of Bangladesh.
 He is known as the "Father of the Bangladeshi Constitution" and regarded as an icon of secular democracy in the Indian subcontinent.
 Hossain currently heads his own law firm in Dhaka.
 He retired from political activities and from the post of president of Gano Forum in October 2023.

 Hossain studied in the United States at the University of Notre Dame and in the United Kingdom at the University of Oxford.
 He was called to the bar of England and Wales in Lincoln's Inn in 1959.
 Hossain enrolled as an advocate in the High Court of East Pakistan.
 He worked on cases with prominent Pakistani lawyers early in his legal career, including with former Prime Minister Huseyn Shaheed Suhrawardy.
 Hossain often worked on missing persons cases during the regime of military ruler Ayub Khan.
 Between 1961 and 1968, he taught law at Dhaka University.
 Hossain was the lawyer for the Awami League and its leader Sheikh Mujibur Rahman during the Agartala Conspiracy Case.
-He was elected as vice-chairman of the Pakistan Bar Council in 1970 before the breakup of Pakistan.
+He was elected as the Vice Chairman of the Pakistan Bar Council in 1970 before the breakup of Pakistan.
 In 1971, he was part of the Awami League's negotiation team for the transfer of power after the 1970 general election.
 Hossain was imprisoned in West Pakistan with Sheikh Mujibur Rahman during the war of independence that transformed East Pakistan into Bangladesh.